Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 **Option #2**: load all records where date_created or record ID is bigger than the maximal date or ID you already have in your table.

 This, again, eliminates the possibility to load the changes, plus it requires you to either store the maximal date/ID per source table somewhere, or select it from DWH tables dynamically, and somehow link this information to the source systems.
-And joining data between separate systems is a bad idea from the performance point of view.
+And joining data between separate systems is a bad idea from a performance point of view.
 Moreover, nobody can guarantee that the newly created ID or even date_created is always bigger than previous values in the same table.

 **Option #3**: loading the most recent changes using date_updated column.